exercism/rust/concepts/functions/about.md

 The combination of parameters and return value is known as the function's signature.
 A function's signature requires that each parameter must have its type annotated.

-The curly braces enclose the body of the function.
-Inside the braces are where the function's statements and expressions are placed.
+The curly braces enclose the body of the function: its statements and expressions.
 Even if the function contains no statements or expressions the curly braces are still required for the function definition.
 Of course there is no point to having an empty function.